enagonius/Duimon-Mega-Bezel/README.md

 ...and it would still work. :grin:

 The following git method will require the "Duimon-Mega-Bezel folder name.

+If this explanation makes your brain hurt, just use the Mega_Bezel_Packs folder name and try not to think about it too much. :wink:
 ___

 ## Installation using git